adamcobabe/mrv/doc/source/usage.rst

 If a function has not been explicitly wrapped by MRV, it will not support undo.

-In future, automatic type conversions as well undo support are planned to be provided for all MFnFunctions, see :ref:`roadmap-label`.
+In future, automatic type conversions as well undo support are planned to be provided for all MFnFunctions, see the :doc:`roadmap`.